How to Configure Nginx .htaccess for CompressX

 systemctl restart nginx

-If you have any issues or questions, please feel free to contact us.
+If you encounter difficulties or have questions about configuring Nginx for CompressX, feel free to contact us.